ckrez/it358-chn/docs/preparing.md

 also upgrade all packages.
 After the package is installed, we'll ensure our ubuntu user is in the docker group, and that docker is set to start on boot.
 Finally, we'll reboot the system to ensure a clean starting point.

 Paste the following line into the terminal window for both the CHN Server host as well as the honeypot host.
-You will be prompted to provide your password as we're running the privileged command `sudo`, which means "run as super-user".

 ```bash
 sudo apt update && sudo apt upgrade -y && sudo apt install -y docker-compose jq && sudo usermod -aG docker ubuntu && sudo systemctl enable docker && sudo reboot